The killer next door: Love & Death, The Staircase and more

 PS: For a different perspective, watch the insightful documentary I Love You, Now Die.

-In all five stories it’s the ordinariness that really shocks us.
+In all these stories it’s the ordinariness that really shocks us.
 The same way that a movie like Ratatouille can convince us that anyone can cook, these suburban horror stories convince us that anyone can kill.
 Explore your true-crime fascination with more stories about more of the Originals, documentaries and series on Showmax.